 Follow a timeline

 The trade show process must follow a strict timeline.
-From the ocular inspection of the prospective venue to the printing of the trade show banners, everything must be accomplished within the set deadline.
+From the initial inspection of the prospective venue to the printing of the trade show banners, everything must be accomplished within the set deadline.
 Doing this will help prevent delays and give you time to make adjustments should complications or issues arise.

 On-site logistics and staffing